Trainer Gerard Butler has withdrawn his appeal against a five-year disqualification imposed by the British Horseracing Authority for doping.

 He also used Sungate, which contains traces of the steroid, on five horses.

-Newmarket trainer Butler previously blamed his own naivety, describing the incident as
+Newmarket trainer Butler previously blamed his own naivety, describing the incident as "one disastrous lapse".

 Butler, who 10 days ago insisted he would appeal against his suspension, will have to reapply for his licence once his ban is complete.